Sonia42882/SIB_v1/README.md

 >Rute Salomé Pires de Castro PG45475

 **Dataset used in this project :
-<sub> " Novozymes Enzyme Stability Prediction ", a dataset to help identify the thermostable mutations in enzymes.
+" Novozymes Enzyme Stability Prediction ", a dataset to help identify the thermostable mutations in enzymes.
 Available at https://www.kaggle.com/competitions/novozymes-enzyme-stability-prediction .

 ### Files